Memphis MEM Airport Overview

-With 4 long runways and an average of 6 million passengers annually, Memphis International Airport is hub to Delta Airlines with routes to North American destinations and to to Amsterdam, and is served by other major airlines and minor regional jet services offering direct and connecting flights within the country - with connections around the world.
+With 4 long runways and an average of 6 million passengers annually, Memphis International Airport is hub to Delta Airlines, and is served by other major airlines and minor regional jet services offering direct and connecting flights within the country - with connections around the world.

 The on-Airport Raddison Hotel is located at the Airport entrance, a one-minute drive from the passenger terminal.

 Memphis International Airport has one passenger terminal with Concourses A & C.

 1. A 5-phase project involving concrete reconstruction of the aircraft parking ramp surrounding Terminal concourses A, B & C, has completed its first two phases replacing apron concrete outside of Concouse B and at its West side - while the apron of Concourse B's south side will be completed by Summer 2015.
 Airline relocation to Concourse B will start late spring/early summer 2015.
 The remaining phases should be completed by around 2016.